rpucella/rpucella.github.io/courses/webdev-sp21/homeworks/homework4.md

 Instagram-like web app: a way to upload and store images with associated comments.

-In this first part of the Homework 4, we're going to build the web application server backend, with all the required routes.
+In this first part of Homework 4, we're going to build the web application server backend, with all the required routes.
 In Part 2, we will build out a frontend.